Exact Bayesian inference in spatio-temporal Cox processes driven by multivariate Gaussian processes: Sampling algorithms

 Firstly note that our aim is to simulate from a multivariate Normal distribution with independent coordinates restricted to a region $R$ defined by linear constraints, more specifically $R:=\{u_{0}^*,\;Au_{0}^*>-\gamma\}$.
 Moreover, note that $A$ is the lower triangular matrix obtained from applying the Cholesky decomposition to $\Gamma$.

-The most obvious way to simulated exactly from a truncated multivariate Normal distribution is via a rejection sampling algorithm that proposes from the untruncated distribution.
+The most obvious way to simulate exactly from a truncated multivariate Normal distribution is by using a rejection sampling algorithm that proposes from the non-truncated distribution.
 In this case, the global acceptance probability of this algorithm is equal to the probability of the truncated region.
 However, this probability is typically going to be very small in high dimensions, making this algorithm very inefficient.

 A more efficient alternative is provided by MCMC, more specifically, a Gibbs sampling.
 This method could be applied directly to $U_0$ but the resulting chain would have much higher correlation among the blocks of the Gibbs sampler, which would considerably slow down its convergence \citep[see][]{RDavis}.